Van-Ziegelstein/Shadow-Tune/README.md

 it after the sound modding**.
 Otherwise the server will continue to run in the background and wait for user input.

+### Other points of note
+The script keeps a logfile in the current working directory.
+This is intended for debugging purposes and refreshed on every session.

 ## Screenshots

 | The browser interface | Replacing the soundtrack of Shadowrun Hong Kong in a Windows 10 VM |